NoamRabi/dbbench_pliops_integration/README.md

 7. Update the following files with the paths from the previos scetion
    1. Findstorelib.cmake - need to update the location of store_lib_expo.h [line 10] & storelib.so [line 14]
    2. db_bench_tool.cc = need to update the location of store_lib_expo.h [line 78]
-8. Delete cmake cache - CmakeCache.txt
+8. Delete cmake cache if exist - CmakeCache.txt
 9. Create build directory - mkdir build
 10. Enter the build directory - cd build
 11. Run cmake (cmake ..)